 Better systems win wars.

 Better ideas alone can't give us information superiority.
-We have to turn those ideas into systems and bring them to the fight faster than our adversaries.
-Too often, system developments become science projects producing complex, fragile systems that can take so long to build they're obsolete before they deploy.
+We have to turn ideas into working systems and bring them to the fight.
+Too often, system development is a science project, producing complex fragile systems that can take so long to build they're obsolete before they deploy, and sometimes never do.

-Born and bred in the Navy’s SBIR program, Truenumbers is a new and practical approach to data that applies inside and outside the database, in code, networks, and even in documents and spreadsheets.
-As a framework for building next-generation defense systems, it is refreshingly common-sense, rugged and to the point, delivering systems quickly, that can adapt to changing data requirements without starting a whole new development cycle.
+Bred in the Navy’s SBIR program, Truenumbers is a framework for building next-generation defense systems that is refreshingly common-sense, rugged and to the point.
+It can deliver systems quickly, that adapt to changing data requirements dynamically.

-Truenumbers provides a new approach to military systems that can stand the test of time, and give us the competitive advantage needed to maintain information dominance.
+Truenumbers is a workhorse for military systems that can stay on mission, stand the test of time, and reliably turn ideas into the systems we need for information dominance.